What do facility managers need to know about switching commercial security providers in 2026?

 Switches rarely happen because of price alone.
 The real triggers are post-incident reviews (a break-in, a guard-conduct complaint, an after-hours alarm response failure), a contract renewal window forcing competitive tender, or a portfolio-level decision from the property manager to consolidate vendors across multiple buildings.

-The fourth and most under-appreciated trigger is precinct movement.
+The fourth and most under-appreciated trigger, and this is something I have observed across hundreds of precincts, is precinct movement.
 When a neighbouring building changes providers and the facility manager hears about the new patrol pattern or guarding standard, the conversation about their own contract restarts.
 This is the opening adjacent operators exploit.

 Understanding which trigger applies to a specific prospect changes the pitch.
 Incident-driven switches care about response times and escalation procedures.
 Renewal-driven switches care about transition risk and price benchmarks.
 Precinct-driven switches care about operational fit with neighbouring sites.